 In recent months the Labour Party has announced that, if it forms the next UK Government, it intends to nationalise a wide range of industries, including Royal Mail, water, energy and possibly PFI companies.
+It's said that water will be the priority.
 An unprecedented programme of nationalisation is likely to form an important part of the Labour Party's manifesto for the next General Election, as it did for the last.
 UK Governments have nationalised businesses many times in the past, but this would be different.
-This would not be the emergency nationalisation of an insolvent bank (e.g. Northern Rock), an attempt to consolidate a struggling sector (British Leyland the automotive company) or the nationalisation of infrastructure devastated by the Second World War (the railways).
+This would not be the emergency nationalisation of an insolvent bank (e.g. Northern Rock), an attempt to consolidate a struggling sector (British Leyland, the automotive company) or the nationalisation of infrastructure devastated by the Second World War (the railways).
 This would be the nationalisation of businesses that their shareholders see as successful and profitable.
-It would also be different in the sense that any nationalisation would also be subject to legal frameworks that did not exist in the 1940s or 1970s.
-Legal challenges are therefore inevitable, particularly over the amount of any compensation.
+It would also be different in the sense that any nationalisation would be subject to legal frameworks that did not exist in the 1940s or 1970s.
+Legal challenges are therefore inevitable, particularly over the amount of compensation.